Preposition

 Examples.

-In the above examples, all the prepositions express a relationship of a noun or a pronoun to the other words of the sentence.
+In the above examples, all prepositions express the relationship of a noun or pronoun to other words in the sentence.

-Different types of prepositions are used for time, place, direction, agency, device and so on.
-Some of the examples are as follows:
+Prepositions are used for time, place, direction, agency, devices, and so on.
+Therefore, they are categorized into the following types:

 - Preposition for time. e.g., in, on, at, etc.